 My telescope with the Canon EOS Rebel T3i attached

-A popular and effective method of overcoming the light polluted skies of an urban backyard is to use a monochrome camera equipped with narrowband filters.
+A popular and effective method of overcoming the light-polluted skies of an urban backyard is to use a monochrome camera equipped with narrowband filters (narrowband imaging).
 This has the power to aggressively ignore artificial light and isolate the light associated with specific gases in objects in space.
 But what about those shooting with a DSLR camera?

 A color camera like a DSLR uses an internal Bayer matrix to create full-color images in a single shot.
 This convenience comes at the expense of a much weaker signal when compared to a monochrome CCD or CMOS camera.
 To offset this challenge, I like to use camera filters that help me isolate the light I want to collect.